What is Joint Honours?

 What you will study

-You can study English Language as a joint subject.
+You can study English Language as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.

 The number of modules you take will depend on whether you choose to study English Language as a major, joint or minor subject within your Joint Honours programme.